ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 }
 ```

-### Loading custom content into the editor ("upcast")
+### Loading custom content into the editor ("downcast" and "upcast")

 In the [previous chapter](#extending-editor-output-downcast-only) we focused on post–processing of the editor data output.
-In this one, we will also extend the editor model so custom data can be loaded into it.
+In this one, we will also extend the editor model so custom data can be loaded into it ({@link framework/guides/architecture/editing-engine#data-pipeline "upcasted"}).
 This will allow you not only to "correct" the editor output but, for instance, losslessly load data unsupported by editor features.

 Eventually, this knowledge will allow you to create your custom features on top of the core features of CKEditor 5.